Coloquinte/sleekit/README.md

 At the same time, it reduces the precision of the computations, so that good algorithm design is necessary to maintain good quality.

 This repository contains tools to research post-training neural networks quantization, with methods to improve over the current state-of-the-art.
+It is purely for analysis purpose: complete implementations will be made available on other repositories.
+Our main contributions are two simple improvements that are compatible with most quantization methods: an improved scaling method, and making better use of the bias during quantization.

 ## Quantization method